tomzx/blog.tomrochette.com-content/agi/books/paul-jorgensen-software-testing-a-craftsmans-approach/article.md

 * White-box testing at the unit level
 * Black-box testing at the system (integration) level

-# Chapter 4 - Graph Theory for Testers
+# 4 - Graph Theory for Testers
 ## 4.1.6 Condensation Graphs
 * Given a graph G = (V, E), its condensation graph is formed by replacing each component by a condensing node
 * The condensation graph of a given graph is unique